 PERSONAL INFORMATION DISCLOSURE: UNITED STATES OR OVERSEAS

 In preparing a consumer report or investigative consumer report, we or our partners only send information about the subject of the report outside the United States if our client asks for information from a jurisdiction outside the United States.
 For example, if a prospective employee worked outside of the United States, our client might ask for a criminal history report for the country in which the prospective employee worked.
 When we or our partners do this kind of report, we send enough information to identify the subject of the report.
-We nor our partners send your personal identifier information outside the United States except where such is required to conduct a background investigation, which is authorized by the subject of the investigation.
+We nor our partners send your personal identifier information outside the United States except where such is required to conduct a background screening, which is authorized by the subject of the screening.

 You Can Opt Out of Receiving Further Marketing from Datamaxx at any time.

 We will send you information about our various products and services or other products and services we feel may be of interest to you.
 If you do not want to receive such mailings, simply tell us when you give us your personal information.
 Alternatively, at any time you can easily opt out of receiving further marketing from Datamaxx by emailing us at firstname.lastname@example.org.
 Please type “OPT OUT” in the subject line of your email.